The Shallows (film): Plot

 One of the local surfers was wearing a GoPro camera on his helmet.
-When he was attacked by the shark, his helmet had come off and floated to the surface.
-Nancy later sees the helmet floating in the water.
-After some struggle, she is able to retrieve it and notices in the footage of the attack, the shark has a large hook stuck in its mouth after a possible encounter with fishermen.
-Nancy uses the GoPro to leave messages for her sister and father as well as information about the shark attack and her location.
+When the shark attacked him, the helmet came off and floated to the surface.
+Nancy later sees it floating in the water.
+After some struggle, in which both she and the shark are injured by coral that stings like jellyfish, she is able to retrieve it.
+While watching footage of the attack, Nancy notices the shark has a large hook stuck in its mouth, possibly from an encounter with fishermen.
+She uses the GoPro to leave messages for her sister and father as well as information about the shark attack, her injuries, and her location, although she does not know the name of the beach.

-With high tide approaching, Nancy realizes the rock will be submerged soon.
+With the high tide approaching, Nancy realizes the rock will soon be submerged.
 After sending Steven Seagull toward shore on a piece of the surfboard, and timing the shark's circles from the whale carcass to the rock, Nancy swims to a nearby buoy, narrowly avoiding the shark by swimming through a group of jellyfish, which sting both the shark and her.

-Nancy finds a flare gun on the buoy.
-She shoots one flare to draw the attention of a faraway cargo ship, but the ship has already turned away and does not see her.
-She then fires another flare at the shark, setting the oil from the whale carcass alight and angering it, but otherwise having no effect.
-The shark then ferociously attacks the buoy and rips out the chains securing it to the ocean bed.
+As Nancy finds a flare gun on the buoy, she shoots flares to draw the attention of a faraway cargo ship.
+However, it has already turned away and does not see her.
+Nancy then fires another flare at the shark, setting the oil from the whale carcass alight and angering it, but otherwise has no effect.

+The shark then ferociously attacks the buoy, ripping out the chains securing it to the ocean bed.
 Nancy straps herself to the last remaining chain and as it is ripped from the buoy, she is pulled down to the ocean floor, pursued by the shark.
-At the last moment, Nancy pulls out of the dive, and the shark impales itself on rebar protruding from the buoy's anchor.
+At the last moment, she pulls out of the dive, and the shark impales itself on rebar protruding from the buoy's anchor.

-Later, a boy named Miguel (from the opening of the film at the beach) finds the GoPro and informs his father, then revealed to be Carlos.
+Later, a boy named Miguel (from the opening of the film at the beach) finds the GoPro and informs his father, who is revealed to be Carlos.
 Carlos finds Nancy floating close to shore and revives her.
-Nancy briefly sees a hallucination of her mother.
-As she looks around the beach, she sees that Steven Seagull has made a beautiful sculpture of the shore.
-One year later, a healed Nancy (now a doctor) and her sister Chloe go surfing in Galveston, Texas, as their father tells Nancy that her mother would have been very proud.
+She briefly sees a hallucination of her mother.
+As she looks around the beach, she sees that Steven Seagull has made it to the shore.

+One year later, a healed Nancy (now graduated as an official doctor) and her sister Chloe go surfing in Galveston, Texas, as their father tells Nancy that her mother would have been very proud of her for not giving up.